vegawidget/ggvega/dev/TypeScript/quicktype/Quicktype.md

 ```
 ### Some Possible situations

-The most important difference between `vlSpec.ts` and `vega-lite source code` is that `vega-lite source code` use more union types.
-That means `vega-lite source code` is more specific than `vlSpec.ts`.
+The most important difference between `vlSpec.ts` and `Vega-lLite source code` is that `Vega-Lite source code` use more union types.
+That means `Vega-Lite source code` is more specific than `vlSpec.ts`.

 And **Jest** is not very friendly to test code at `./node_modules`.
-You can use the config in `vl-source-code` branch to solve this problem.
+You can use the config in [`vl-source-code`]([https://github.com/vegawidget/ggvega/tree/vl-source-code](https://github.com/vegawidget/ggvega/tree/vl-source-code)) branch to solve this problem.

 ### How to use Vega-Lite